melissabreynolds/personalsite/index.md

 tracing how elite or learned cultures of medical and scientific knowledge are conveyed to ‘ordinary’ people through non-elite media, and in turn, how access to this knowledge brought about cultural change.
-I am currently at work on my first book, based on my dissertation, titled _How To Make an Information Revolution: Reading Medicine and Science in England, 1400–1600_.
-I compare over 150 vernacular medieval 'how-to' manuscripts with over 250 printed ‘how-to’ books to demonstrate that engagement with popular medical and scientific books transformed how ordinary English people saw themselves as readers, writers, and consumers of knowledge.
+I am currently at work on my first book, based on my dissertation, titled _How To: Reading Medicine and Science in England, 1400–1600_.
+I compare over 150 vernacular medieval 'how-to' manuscripts with over 250 printed ‘how-to’ books to demonstrate that engagement with popular medical and scientific books transformed how ordinary English people understood the possibilities of knowledge itself.

 I've published scholarly articles in the _Journal of British Studies_ and in _Social History of Medicine_.
 I've also written about a little known [early modern epidemic](https://www.washingtonpost.com/outlook/2020/03/18/communication-failures-pandemic-can-be-catastrophic/)